ensoenso/the-mouse-is-coming-too/README.md

 - Reads device display names and model identifiers only in memory
 - Modifies no Logitech files, databases, firmware, or socket permissions

-The source intentionally exposes no general-purpose raw request command.
-See [SECURITY.md](SECURITY.md) for reporting and trust-model details.

 ## Build and test

 ```sh